yzhouas/yzhouas.github.io/_pages/about.md

 # Academic News
 * 3 July., 2022.
-One paper of inpainting is accepted to ECCV'22.
+One paper of inpainting is accepted to ECCV'22 (Oral).
 * 4 Apr..
 2022.
 One paper related to Human-Computer Interaction is accepted by DIS'22.
 * 1 Mar., 2022.
 One paper of image vectorization is accepted to CVPR'22 (Oral).
 * 8 Nov., 2021.
 I passed my Ph.D.
 Thesis Defense.
 Having obtained offers from Huawei, Adobe, Apple and Amazon etc., I will join Adobe ART (Photoshop) as a research scientist.